You can delete a cluster along with its master nodes, worker nodes, and node pools.

 - Choose a Compartment you have permission to work in.

-- On the Cluster List page, click the Delete icon beside the name of the cluster to delete, and confirm that you want to delete it.
+- On the Cluster List page, click the Delete icon beside the cluster to delete, and confirm that you want to delete it.

 You can also delete a cluster using the Delete Cluster button on the Cluster page.